 with low cost, low carbon footprint, and high impact.
 We have given soil

 to dozens of community gardens, non-profits, and individuals around the

 Metro community during our operation.
 The project is a unique point of

 innovative convergence with other sustainability groups like WaterStep

 Scholarship resulting from this project, includes: • Assoc. for the Advancement of Sustainability in Higher Education (AASHE) Conference 2013 • Bluegrass Bioneers Conference 2011, 2012 • Healthy Foods, Local Farms Conference 2010, 2011 • Campus Community Partnerships for Sustainability Conference 2010, 2011 • Numerous presentations at regional universities like UK, IU, etc. • Subject of Eco-Reps video series

-Special collection bins for plant-based materials picked-up for composting by EcoReps volunteers are available at: - Louisville Hall (1st floor trash room) - Miller Hall (outside the north exit at the back of the building) - The Playhouse (Theatre Arts) - Cardinal Park (Athletics)
+Special collection bins for plant-based materials picked-up for composting by EcoReps volunteers are available at: - Urban Studies Institute (1st floor kitchen) - The Playhouse (Theatre Arts) - Cardinal Park (Athletics)

 No meat, bones, or dairy products are accepted in any of these on-site composting bins.
 This helps reduce problems with odors and vermin.

 Please contribute any plant-based wastes such as coffee grounds, tea bags, fruit peels, vegetable scraps, bread waste, leaves, paper towels, paper plates, paper napkins, shredded newspapers & cardboard, etc.

 We seek volunteers willing to set up a compost bucket (with sealed lid to reduce odors and pest problems) in their campus kitchen or break-room who can regularly bring the bucket over to the Garden Commons to be emptied and rinsed.
 Contact: Brian Barnes, EcoReps Director: brian.barnes (at) louisville.edu, 502-338-1338.